rails-girls-summer-of-code/summer-of-code/about/roles.md

 <h3 id="remote_coach">Remote Coach</h3>

 Remote Coaches are available for help in a central slack channel, which is open to all students.
-They help participants when their team coaches are not available or when they need specific technical help (e.g. help figuring out an error).
+They assist participants when their team coaches are not available or when they need specific technical help (e.g. help figuring out an error).

 <h3 id="supervisor">Supervisor</h3>